Les femmes artistes d'Europe: The exhibition

 In 1937, two major events symbolised the promotion of women artists in France: the Women Artists of Europe exhibition in February, and the Exposition Internationale des Arts et Techniques dans la Vie Moderne (International Exhibition of Arts and Technology), also known as the 1937 World's Fair, from May to November, in which many women fulfilled commissions or exhibited.
 The February exhibition was co-chaired by André Dezarrois, curator of the Jeu de Paume, and Antonietta Paoli Pogliani, president of the International Committee of Fine Arts and the Women's Union of Liberal and Commercial Careers.
-The organizing committee included Rose Valland, curator at the Jeu de Paume, photographer Laure Albin-Guillot, and artist Marie-Anne Camax-Zoegger, president of the Society of Modern Women Artists (FAM), founded in 1930.
+The organizing committee included Rose Valland, curator at the Jeu de Paume, who would later be involved in protecting numerous Jewish-owned works of art during the Nazi occupation of France; photographer Laure Albin-Guillot; and artist Marie-Anne Camax-Zoegger, president of the Society of Modern Women Artists (FAM), founded in 1930.
 The exhibition moved to Prague in the summer of 1937, under the title Women Artists of Europe Exhibit at the Prague Exhibition.
 In October 1939, the Riverside Museum in New York opened an exhibition entitled International Women Painters, Sculptors, Gravers [of] Australia, Czechoslovakia, France, Greece, Hungary, Italy, the Netherlands, Norway, Poland, and Switzerland.
 Participation of European artists was organised by Pogliani.
 An exhibition of works by women artists of the magnitude of the Paris exhibition would not be held again until 1976, when the exhibition Women Artists: 1550-1950 was held in Los Angeles.